alfkoehn/fusion_plots/README.md

 The source code for producing the plots should contain references to the original publication or data where available.

+A reference to the released package, see the doi, would be nice and is greatly appreciated.
+The doi is 10.5281/zenodo.4946068, which should link to the latest release of the package and it also points to this repository, so referencing this doi makes most sense.

 Feel free to contact me if you have any questions or requests.

 Alf Köhn-Seemann